-- 4.10.1 KA understands that children missing from education can be a vital warning sign to a variety of safeguarding concerns including neglect, child sexual and criminal exploitation. - 4.10.2 KA will report information to the Local Authority when problems are first emerging and always should this result in the removal of a child from roll.
+4.10.1 The school understands that children missing from education can be a vital warning sign to a variety of safeguarding concerns including neglect, child sexual and criminal exploitation.

+4.10.2 The school will report information to the Local Authority when problems are first emerging and always should this result in the removal of a child from roll.